exonum/exonum-doc/src/advanced/timestamping-tutorial.md

     }
 }
 ```

+Here, we have declared a constructor and two getter methods:

- The `timestamps` method returns the list of all existing timestamps using the `ProofMapIndex` method of Exonum core.
+- the `timestamps` method returns the list of all existing timestamps by
+  building a `ProofMapIndex`

- The `state_hash` method takes the hashes of all existing timestamps and calculates the resulting hash of the blockchain state.
+- the `state_hash` method takes the hashes of all existing timestamps and
+  calculates the resulting hash of the blockchain state.

-Finally we need to declare the methods which will allow us to add new timestamps to the blockchain as they appear:
+As we will need to add entries to the database to record timestamps, we also
+declare two methods for a `Fork`-based schema:

 ```rust
 impl<'a> Schema<&'a mut Fork> {